 - Improve and enhance the public domain.

 In 2014 Council held a Design Ideas Competition to help identify the features of the new open space/park.
 Several concepts were proposed by design firms to help prompt feedback on the popular aspects that could be integrated into a vision for the Project.

-ADCO have been appointed by Council as the design and construction builders for the Rosenthal Project.
+ADCO have been appointed by Council as the design and construction builders for The Canopy.

 ADCO is a leading national construction company that has successfully delivered projects across Australia.
 ADCO was established in 1972 and since this time has completed over 3,500 projects valued at over of $10 billion.
 With annual revenues in excess of $1 billion and 580 direct employees ADCO is rated as one of Australia’s top 50 private companies.